 - Inventory management

 - Inventory analysis for cycle counting

-This type of WMS focuses heavily on inventory management.
+This type of solutions focus heavily on inventory management.
 It allows warehouse managers to access information about the goods in storage, run data analyses to determine safety stock levels, set reorder points, and more.